Q: What is Pradaxa?

-Unlike warfarin, Pradaxa doesn't have a direct reversal agent to stop bleeding.
-However, in some instances, dialysis can remove Pradaxa from a patient's blood.
-In other instances, there may be no way to stop a Pradaxa patient's bleeding.
-As a result, the patient may bleed to death.
+Until 2015, Pradaxa didn't have a direct reversal agent to stop bleeding.
+In some instances, dialysis was used to remove Pradaxa from a patient's blood.
+In other instances, there was no way to stop a Pradaxa patient's bleeding.
+In 2015, the FDA approved Praxbind, a reversal agent for Praxada.

 Q: Should patients with mechanical heart valves take Pradaxa?

 According to the FDA, patients with mechanical heart valves shouldn't take Pradaxa.
 The FDA reached this conclusion after reviewing medical research involving patients with mechanical heart valves.
 In the study, one group of patients took Pradaxa, whereas another group took warfarin.
 The Pradaxa group had a higher rate of major bleeding in comparison to the warfarin group.
 In addition, 5 percent of the Pradaxa group suffered from strokes, while none of the patients in the warfarin group experienced a stroke.

 Q: Should patients stop taking Pradaxa?

 Discontinuing Pradaxa has been associated with an increased risk of stroke.
 Strokes are often debilitating and in some cases can result in death.
 As a result, it's extremely important that patients consult with their doctor before discontinuing use of the drug.